reyangga9/pharmacy-api/README.md

 - Use valid IDs when making requests that require `id_product`, `id_supplier`, or `transaction ID`.
 - `buy_price` is derived from `sell_price` of the related product.

-Let me know if you need further modifications or additional endpoints! 🚀